zriyansh/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 OpenTelemetry Collector (`otelcol`) instance and autoinstrumentation.

 ## Deployment Modes

+There are 3 deployment modes available for OpenTelemetry Operator
+- Daemonset
+- Sidecar
+- Deployment ( default mode)

 The `CustomResource` of the `OpenTelemetryCollector` kind exposes a property named `.Spec.Mode`, which can be used to specify whether the collector should run as a